axlan/Conqueror-of-Empires/DEV_JOURNAL.md

 Eventually the game states I'm working on should be a loop that gets fed the level ID and the load save logic would select the level or resume the current level.

+## 9/6

+Working on adding overlay to show available spawn points.